DL8ABG/WsjtxLocators/README.md

 ## How it looks like
 Look at the give examples.
 These are generated with WLocFile and give an impression of what the result to expect.

+To have a look on the example html output, [look here](https://htmlpreview.github.io/?https://github.com/DL8ABG/WsjtxLocators/example-map.html).

 ## Installation
 Just download the python file in an appropriate directory and call it.